 Autodesk software company specializing in 3D modeling, design and entertainment applications found that users who used the app at least three times during the trial were more likely to turn into customers.
 Then the company decided to find a way to increase the conversion rate of the trial – using gamification to create engaging tutorials and reward users.
 Users moved up the leaderboard as they earned points in the virtual “missions” of the online game Undiscovered Territory.
 For their efforts, top users received a reward.

 At the same time, the company hooked up a social influencer by connecting users to their social media and community platforms, including YouTube and Facebook.
 The competitive spirit and the drive to share successes with friends increased not only engagement but also the income from each trial.
+So Autodesk became one of the iconic gamification examples in training.

-As a result: Autodesk leveraged gamification to increase conversion rates by 15% and revenue from each trial by 29%.
+As a result.
+Autodesk leveraged gamification to increase conversion rates by 15% and revenue from each trial by 29%.

 Content Gamification Example